bun781/unit-3-nhan/README.md

     on_touch_down: root.add_marker(*args) # *args passes the information about the touch event
 ```

 Kivy can generates a blank interactive map using the openstreetmap application programming interface (API) through the MapView class.
-The code above defines a map that is centered round `.kv lat` latitude and `.kv lon` longitude, and the `.kv root.add_marker()` method will be called upon the map being touched.
+The code above defines a map that is centered round ```lat``` latitude and `lon` longitude, and the `root.add_marker()` method will be called upon the map being touched.

 This method again highlights the benefits of using kivy.
 Instead of manually requesting an API key from openstreetmap and creating the code necessary to display the map, kivy can do that with a short piece of code without the developer ever needing to directly communicate with openstreetmap.